underground-software/ILKD_course_materials/slides/fd2.md

 1. Added in 2001 in Linux 2.4.0

-1. Monitor CRUD chagnes in directory
+1. Monitor CRUD changes in directory

 1. Notifed via `SIGIO` usually